oxsecurity/megalinter/README.md

           artifactName: MegaLinterReport
 ```

-If you want or need to have a central pipeline with a build validation branch policy covering all repositories then you need to make some modifications so the pipeline uses the correct git repository.
+#### Central Repository

-Add the following job in your `azure-pipelines.yaml` file
+Add the following to an `azure-pipelines.yaml` file within a separate repository e.g. 'MegaLinter' repository:

 ```yaml
 # Run MegaLinter to detect linting and security issues